 We are committed to a supportive work environment, where employees have the opportunity to reach their fullest potential.
-Each Googler is expected to do his or her utmost to create a workplace culture that is free of harassment, intimidation, bias, and unlawful discrimination.
+Googlers are expected to do their utmost to create a workplace culture that is free of harassment, intimidation, bias, and unlawful discrimination.

 Please read the Employee Handbook relevant to your locale.
 Located in the HR section of our internal corporate site, the Handbook covers in greater detail how we should conduct ourselves at work.

 Equal Opportunity Employment

 Employment here is based solely upon individual merit and qualifications directly related to professional competence.
 We strictly prohibit unlawful discrimination or harassment on the basis of race, color, religion, veteran status, national origin, ancestry, pregnancy status, sex, gender identity or expression, age, marital status, mental or physical disability, medical condition, sexual orientation, or any other characteristics protected by law.
 We also make all reasonable accommodations to meet our obligations under laws protecting the rights of the disabled.

 Google prohibits discrimination, harassment and bullying in any form – verbal, physical, or visual, as discussed more fully in our Policy Against Discrimination, Harassment and Retaliation.
 If you believe you’ve been bullied or harassed by anyone at Google, or by a Google partner or vendor, we strongly encourage you to immediately report the incident to your supervisor, Human Resources or both.
 Similarly, supervisors and managers who learn of any such incident should immediately report it to Human Resources.
 HR will promptly and thoroughly investigate any complaints and take appropriate action.

 Drugs and Alcohol